 Benefits and Precautions

-Losartan and berberine are often used together to treat senile diabetic nephropathy, as the combination can provide better control of blood pressure and blood sugar levels.
-However, when used together, their dual effect on hypertension can lead to additive effects, which might result in excessively low blood pressure.Β
+Losartan and berberine are sometimes used together to help manage senile diabetic nephropathy, as the combination may provide better control of blood pressure and blood sugar levels.
+However, when used together, their dual effect on hypertension can lead to additive effects, which might result in excessively low blood pressure.

 This concern extends to combining berberine with other hypertension agents as well.
 This is especially important for individuals already taking medications to lower blood pressure or those prone to low blood pressure.
 (27)